ShaunFerris/Coding-Note-Taking/Webdev HTML and CSS Basics.md

 CSS stands for Cascading Style Sheets, and is an accessory language to HTML, describing the presentation of the elements listed in the html document.

-Essentially, html is the main surface along which we interact with the browser, and is used to construct the DOM (see [[Web Front-End - Basics]]).
+Essentially, html is the main surface along which we interact with the browser, and is used to construct the DOM (see [[Webdev - Basics]]).
 The html includes a reference to the CSS document, which details the styling for classes of tag in the HTML doc.

 ## Basic HTML syntax and tags
 HTML uses tags to define the structure of a web page.
 A tag consists of an opening and a closing tag, with content in between.
 The basic structure of an HTML document includes the `<!DOCTYPE>` declaration, the `<html>` element, the `<head>` element, and the `<body>` element.